-- Provide the name of the pupil and a brief description of their symptoms - Inform ambulance control of the best entrance to use (Main School Entrance on Stimpson Avenue) and state that the crew will be met and taken to the patient - Ask office staff to contact premises manager to open relevant gates for entry.
+- The academy's telephone number 01604 346800 - Your name - Your location: Stimpson Avenue Academy, Stimpson Avenue, Northampton, NN1 4LR - Provide the exact location of the patient within the academy - Provide the name of the pupil and a brief description of their symptoms - Inform ambulance control of the best entrance to use (Percy Road Entrance main pupil entrance) and state that the crew will be met and taken to the patient - Ask office staff to contact premises manager to open relevant gates for entry.
+Office, Head of School and Deputy Head all have keys to open gate in case of Premises Manager not being on site.